fbpx

 Evaluation (Pre-op testing)

 Your second step is a Pre-Surgical Evaluation (EVAL).
 This appointment will take approximately 2-2.5 hours and your eyes will be dilated.
-A series of tests and screenings will be performed before you meet with the surgeon.
+A series of tests and screenings will be performed.
 If you wear contact lenses you will have to stop wearing them prior to this appointment.
 The doctor will determine when you should stop wearing contacts.
 The general guidelines are 14 days for standard and Toric soft lenses and 28 days for hard or gas permeable lenses.
 The fee for this appointment is $100.

 step 03